aceuganda/BigDataClass-ACE-2025/README.md

-# BigDataClass-ACE-Sem-II-2021-2022
+# BigDataClass-ACE
-This repository contains the teaching material for the BigBioDataClass-ACE Semester-2 Year: 2021-2022
+This repository contains the teaching material for the BigBioDataClass-ACE.

 # Resources and books to read.